Timber frame/segment

 Passive Line is a high thermal conductivity timber-framed wall system designed for energy-efficient homes.
 Its advanced construction techniques and insulation materials reduce energy consumption and costs.
 The system's customizable design options offer a visually striking exterior while maintaining a consistent internal temperature for sustainable living.

-get to know our timber house construction types
+Get to know our wooden house construction types

 log houses